Isaiah 36-39: God delivers Israel from Assyria and foretells captivity in Babylon

 - The fourth Servant Song is rightly the most famous, setting forth Messiah’s vicarious suffering for sin and subsequent exaltation (52:13-53:12).
 By bearing sin, Yahweh’s righteous Servant will justify many, birthing, as it were, many faithful servants of Yahweh.
 (After Isaiah 53, the word servant only occurs in the plural.)

-Isaiah 58-66: God prepares a kingdom for His servants
+Isaiah 58-66: God prepares a kingdom for His servants on His holy mountain

 These faithful servants of Yahweh are the recipients of eschatological kingdom blessings.
 The heritage of these servants encompasses Jerusalem’s millennial prosperity, peace, and protection (54:1-17).
 The invitation to join this happy band of servants is open-ended: come and drink, buy and eat, listen and live, seek and find (55:1-7).
 Even foreigners can become God’s servants (56:6).
 Tragically, Israel itself has blind watchmen and other rebels whose sins God will not overlook.
 He must treat them as His foes.
 Only those in Zion who turn from transgression experience Him as Redeemer (59:18-21).